 So you’ve started the search, but now you’re overwhelmed with the results.
 You start asking yourself questions like:

 What diet has strong scientific evidence?

 What diet can I still actually eat on while breastfeeding?

 It’s important to keep the top 12 infant food allergies and intolerances in mind when reviewing each of these diets.

 Cow’s Milk Protein

-We’re going to take a look at a few of the major diets targeted at mothers with infants that have allergies or intolerances.
+We’re going to take a look at a few of the major diets targeted at families with infants that have allergies or intolerances.
 We’ll give you the basics of each diet and why they don't work.

 Dr. Sears Diet

 Dr. Sears is a pediatrician who has contributed to the pediatric world for over 50 years.
-You’ll find an elimination diet in his recommendations for babies who are thought to have food sensitivities while a mother is breastfeeding.
+You’ll find an elimination diet in his recommendations for babies who are thought to have food sensitivities while a parent is breastfeeding.

 His elimination diet recommends at least two weeks free of offending foods to “clear out of your system.”
 You should know our thoughts on this and if you don’t read our blog What Is The Truth About How Long Proteins Last In Your Breastmilk?